KamelAdjei/TrumpBot_DAT602/README.txt

 You will need to have pip and atleast Python version 3 to install python packages

+## Local Setup:
+ 1. Ensure that Python, Flask, SQLAlchemy, and ChatterBot are installed (either manually, or run `pip install -r requirements.txt`).
+ 2. Run *app.py* with `python app.py`.
+ 3. The demo will be live at [http://localhost:5000/](http://localhost:5000/)

-Install the required packages:
+## Install the required packages:
 Type in cmd : pip install -r requirements.txt

-How to use:
+## How to use:
-Once the chatbot is active
+1.Once the chatbot is active
-You type in a question
+2.You type in a question
-The trump chatbot will analyze the question and based on its trained data It will reply with the best matched answer.
+3.The trump chatbot will analyze the question and based on its trained data 4.It will reply with the best matched answer.

 You can ask it various questions on topics that you think Trump would know money,richness,wealth,iran,china, his father, the election etc.